siddhartha-s/ipd/hw/fp/README.md

 following options:

-1. an ISL implementation of big-bang style game in the spirit of the falling game from assignments 2 and 4 or,
+1. an ISL implementation of big-bang style game in the spirit of the falling game from assignments 2 and 4 or, <!--- haridu -->

 2. a C++ implementation of two data structures from the list below (unless you choose BWT, in which case that one is sufficient)